Energinet-DataHub/greenforce-frontend/libs/watt/README.md

 ## Creating components

-It is recommended to run `yarn nx workspace-generator watt-component` to generate the files needed for new components in the library (it can also be executed from the “generate” command in Nx Console extension).
+It is recommended to run `yarn nx workspace-tools:watt-component` to generate the files needed for new components in the library (it can also be executed from the “generate” command in Nx Console extension).

 _When asked for a component name, any "casing" can be used (e.g. `my-button`, `MyButton`), but prefer the former (kebab-case) for now._

 Using the example name above, the generator will create a `my-button` folder in `libs/watt/src/components` with the following files:

 - `index.ts`
-- `watt-my-button.component.html`
-- `watt-my-button.component.scss`
 - `watt-my-button.component.spec.ts`
 - `watt-my-button.component.ts`
-- `watt-my-button.module.ts`
 - `watt-my-button.stories.ts`

 It will also automatically update the `libs/watt/src/index.ts` with an `export` declaration that re-exports everything from `my-button/index.ts`.